outrowender/UIViewCanvas/README.md

 # UIViewCanvas

-This package allows you to enable a SwiftUI Xcode canva to a UIView or a entire ViewController.
+This package allows you to quickly setup Xcode canvas to any UIView/ViewController.

 <img src="docs/images/xcode-screenshot1.png">